Flufd/flufd.github.io/_posts/2018-03-22-generating-nano-addresses.markdown

 {% endhighlight %}

 Put the seed through Blake2b with the index of the account you wish to generate.
+We need to check the endianess of the index bytes as the blake implementation is expecting the bytes in big endian in order to match the output of the official wallets.

 {% highlight c# %}
 var blake = Blake2Sharp.Blake2B.Create(new Blake2Sharp.Blake2BConfig() { OutputSizeInBytes = 32 });
 blake.Init();
 blake.Update(seedBytes);
-blake.Update(BitConverter.GetBytes(index).Reverse().ToArray());
+blake.Update(BitConverter.IsLittleEndian ?
+BitConverter.GetBytes(index).Reverse().ToArray() : BitConverter.GetBytes(index));
 var privateKey = blake.Finish();
 {% endhighlight %}

 Great!
 Now we have the private key for the account.
 Using a different index value here would produce a different output.
 This means that a single seed is able to generate many accounts, and this process is deterministic, which is why you are able to enter the same seed into two different implementations of a wallet and get access to the same account.
+Of course, hashing the seed and index is just one way to create private keys, what I'm showing you here is how to get the same output as the official wallets, but you could generate the private key in your own way if you wanted to.

 # Generating the public key

 The public key is derived from the private key of the account.
 Nano uses the [Ed25519](https://ed25519.cr.yp.to/) signature scheme with the SHA512 hash replaced with Blake2b.
 I am using [this](https://github.com/hanswolff/ed25519) library to do my signing, altered by changing the `ComputeHash` method to use the Blake2b implementation instead.

 *Ed25519.cs*
 {% highlight c# %}